ads3853/TimeStop/README.md

 # TimeStop
-A NTP C2 Prototype for IR Competitions
+A NTP C2 Prototype for Red vs. Blue Competitions